 Introduction to Natural Join in MySQL

 Natural Join in MYSQL is a Join operation used in the SELECT query, to retrieve rows from two or more tables with a common column name.
-We need to make sure the common column has the same data type, in both the tables.
-We have understood that JOIN is a cross product with a condition, which means the output is derived from multiple tables based on the condition specified.
-NATURAL JOIN has this ‘condition’ pre-defined that, the output is a product of common columns in all the tables under study.
+We must ensure the common column has the same data type in both tables.
+We have understood that JOIN is a cross-product with a condition, which means the output is derived from multiple tables based on the condition specified.
+NATURAL JOIN has this ‘condition’ pre-defined that the output is a product of common columns in all the tables under study.

 Syntax